"The principle of all things is water; all comes from water, and to water all returns" - Thales of Miletus (624–548 BC)

 RESOLV opens new frontiers in solvation science

-A UNIFYING FRAMEWORK FOR UNDERSTANDING AND PREDICTING SOLVENT PROCESSES beyond ambient conditions, thermal equilibrium and homogeneous bulk phase.
+A UNIFYING FRAMEWORK FOR UNDERSTANDING AND PREDICTING SOLVENT PROCESSES beyond ambient conditions, thermal equilibrium, and homogeneous bulk phase.

 In 2012, the Cluster of Excellence RESOLV (EXC 1069) launched Solvation Science as a new interdisciplinary field of research to provide a much-needed unifying framework for the understanding of solvation processes.

 The majority of chemical reactions, including many that are central to important industrial processes, and virtually all biological processes, take place in solution.
 But what role does the solvent play in all these processes?
-RESOLV transcends the traditional view that considered solvents as being inert media in which molecular processes take place.
+RESOLV transcends the traditional view that considers solvents as being inert media in which molecular processes take place.
 The paradigm underlying RESOLV is to consider solvent molecules as active species, rather than just being passive spectators.

 Seven years of research (2012-2018) have opened up new challenges in Solvation Science.
 We discovered that many crucial chemical transformations do not occur under ambient conditions, in thermal equilibrium or in homogeneous bulk phase.

-Besides, we found necessary to lift the barriers between previously separated research thrusts (see pdf document below “RESOLV 2012-2018_Seven years in Solvation Science”, for an overview of the previous research areas).
+Besides, we found necessary to lift the barriers between previously separated research thrusts (see pdf document below “RESOLV 2012-2018 - Seven years in Solvation Science”, for an overview of the previous research areas).
 Finally, the more we advance Solvation Science the more we find it intertwined with many other disciplines.

-New goals in solvation science
+New goals in Solvation Science

 We explore new avenues of solvation, advance new technologies

-In Area III, RESOLV will consider high pressure, low temperature, and nanoconfinement as key stressors for the solvent that enable us to rigorously modulate solvation properties without changing the chemical identity of the solvent.
+In Area III, RESOLV considers high pressure, low temperature, and nanoconfinement as key stressors for the solvent that enable us to rigorously modulate solvation properties without changing the chemical identity of the solvent.
 Advancing the understanding of solvation under extreme conditions will open up new applications, ranging from organocatalysis and enzymology to increasing the shelf life of bioproducts.